October 27, 2015:

 Matthew 1, 18-25 tells of Joseph’s dilemma and its resolution.
 His example of humility and steadfastness is precisely the example for us today.
 Faithful Catholics are torn today between the temptation to abandon the church, or to go along with the errors of the Bergoglio/Kasper agenda.

 What did Joseph do when faced with an unsolvable dilemma?
 He turned to God in prayer and stayed with it until God gave him light.
 He didn’t become his own God, or in today’s terms, his own pope.
-Neither did he accept the unthinkable option that somehow Mary had broken her vow, but that false mercy was required on his part to simply accept unfaithfulness.
-That would be the spiritual sloth of today’s catholics, who simply go along to get along, and welcome unrepentant vice into the church.
-“Who am I to judge?”
+Neither did he accept the unthinkable option that somehow Mary had broken her vow, and that now false mercy was required on his part to simply accept unfaithfulness.
+That would be the spiritual sloth of today’s catholics, who simply go along to get along, and welcome unrepentant vice into the church., as in “Who am I to judge?”

 If the Lord God entrusted the Ark of the Covenant to the keeping of St. Joseph, can we not also turn in confidence to him, secure in the knowledge that he will teach us the humility and patience to stand firm in the faith until these erratic and uncertain times are over and the Blessed Virgin clears the smoke of Satan from the Church?